|Intl. Notebook||Dec 2 2010|

 An item came across the wires today that we found quite interesting.
 Seems Lee Harvey Oswald’s coffin is being auctioned by Nate D. Sanders Auctions of Los Angeles, CA. The reality of the auction certainly shows that there’s nothing that isn’t for sale, especially in America, but that isn’t what caught our eye.
 We first read about the event thanks to Hugh Collins of AOL News, and double-checked what we read by visiting several other news outlets.
 The pieces we encountered demonstrated not only the incredible laziness of mainstream journalism, but also the mechanism that keeps a myth in place in spite of fierce pushback from the public at large.

-Oh, and nice coffin.
-Bidding starts at a grand, for those who have a ghoulish bent and some spare cash laying around.
+Oh, and nice coffin, by the way.
+Bidding for this grisly treasure starts at a grand, for those who have a ghoulish bent and some spare cash laying around.
 But before you bid we gotta be serious for a sec—having said all of the above, if you buy this filthy old box it's very possible that you actually are a crackpot.